 - Whistles for each person

-- A multipurpose tool with pliers, a screwdriver, knife, etc.
+- Multi-tool with pliers, a screwdriver, knife, etc. (here are some of our favorites)

 - Extra chargers for cell phones and other devices